 Early Baseball Menko

 Postcards are the most commonly encountered pre-War baseball card.
 Postcards were issued depicting famous matches, popular college players, and the games between visiting foreign and local Japanese teams.
 Many of the postcards show scenes from actual games making individual players difficult to identify, but a careful eye can sometimes identify hard-to-find Hall of Famers.
 Luckily, postcards of team pictures and portraits of individual players were also produced.

 Early 20th C Postcards

-Bromides, mass-produced collectible photographs printed on photo paper with blank backs, also became common in the late 1920s.
-These cards usually depict popular college stars or visiting American players.
-They vary in size from 1 by 1 1/2 inches to postcard-size cards.
-Pre-War bromides were usually printed in black and white, or sepia tone, rather than color.
-Bromides rarely have writing on their backs and like most vintage Japanese cards are unnumbered.
-As bromides were often pasted into scrapbooks, slight glue residue or paper remains are commonly found on the cards' backs.
+Less common than postcards were pre- war bromides.
+Bromides were mass- produced collectible photographs printed on photo paper with a dull backs.
+They varied in size from small 1 by 1 1/ 2 inch cards to postcard-size cards.
+Pre-war bromides were usually printed in black and white, or sepia tone, rather than color.
+Bromide backs were usually blank and like most vintage Japanese cards are unnumbered.
+As bromides were often pasted into scrapbooks, slight glue residue or paper remains are commonly found on the cards’ backs.